drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 disease joined this study.
 Their age, body height, and body weight were 19.8 (±1.8) yrs, 174.3 (±5.2) cm, and 67.2 (±10.0) kg, respectively.
 Their visual acuities were measured using a vision chart (Miao et al., 1983).
-The decimal corrected visual acuities of the left, right of the participants were 0.78 (±0.41), 0.70 (±0.39), respectively.
+The decimal corrected visual acuities of the left and right eyes of the participants were 0.78 (±0.41) and 0.70 (±0.39), respectively.
 Before joining the experiment, the participants were instructed about the purposes and procedure of the experiment.
-They then read and signed an informed consent.
+They then read and signed an informed consent form.
 A local review board for human participant protection approved this study (Jen-Ai Hospital, JAH109-46).

 2.2 Walkway and Barriers